dennibat/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/SR8YKk6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After opening a new ticket, you'll see Contact Information, Help Topic, and Ticket Details.
-This is where end users will fill out their information on what they need help with.
-For this example, we will be Jane Doe, and we need a password reset because we forgot it.
+Once a new ticket is created, you’ll see sections for Contact Information, Help Topic, and Ticket Details.
+This is where end users provide the necessary information about their issue.
+For this example, let’s take on the role of Karen Blaese, reporting a widespread issue where users across the nation are unable to log into the mobile app.
 </p>
 <br />